domtripodi/elm_skeleton/README.md

 ```

 ## Alternatively
-You can either just pull this repo, remove and install whatever you like!
+You can just pull this repo, remove and install whatever you like!